How to Create a Killer Social Media Content Strategy for 2020

 Keep an eye on analytics, and test different practices to see what works best.
 Sometimes a little tweak to the timing of your posts, their frequency, or the number of hashtags you use (see 7 Quick Tips to Build an Instagram Hashtag Strategy for insights) can make a big difference.

 Social media is constantly evolving and your content strategy should evolve with it.
-If you do your research and stay organized, 2020 will be your year!
+If you do your research and stay organized, you will be sure to see social media marketing success!
 You’ll create a stellar social media content strategy that will grow your digital presence and generate leads as you move forward with your business.

 Social Media Content Strategy Action Items: